1995–96 Golden State Warriors season

 The 1995–96 Golden State Warriors season was the 50th season for the Golden State Warriors in the National Basketball Association, and their 34th season in the San Francisco Bay Area.

+Season summary

+Off-season

 The Warriors won the NBA draft lottery, and selected power forward Joe Smith from the University of Maryland with the first overall pick in the 1995 NBA draft.
 During the off-season, the team acquired B. J. Armstrong from the expansion Toronto Raptors, signed free agents Jerome Kersey, and Jon Barry, and hired Rick Adelman as their new head coach; Adelman had led the Portland Trail Blazers to two NBA Finals appearances between 1990 and 1992.